-The proposed development regulations are associated with House Bill 1110 (2023-2024), which is intended to increase middle housing opportunities in areas traditionally dedicated to single-family detached housing, and House Bill 1337 (2023-2024), which is intended to expand housing options by easing the barriers to the construction of accessory dwelling units.
-Compliance with these House Bills is required within six months after the jurisdiction's next periodic comprehensive plan update as required under RCW 36.70A.130.
-That is June 30, 2025 for the City of Fircrest.
-If the proposed development regulations are not adopted prior to June 30, 2025, the Tier 3 Cities (for jurisdictions under 25,000 people) Model Housing Ordinance, developed by the Washington State Department of Commerce (referred to hereinafter as "Commerce") will take effect in place of the City of Fircrest's existing development regulations within the applicable sections of Title 22 (Land Development).
+The proposed development regulation amendments are associated with two key pieces of state legislation adopted during the 2023-2024 legislative session.
+House Bill 1110 aims to expand opportunities for middle housing, such as duplexes, triplexes, and other multi-unit configurations, in areas that have been historically zoned for single-family detached housing.
+House Bill 1337 seeks to increase housing supply and affordability by removing regulatory barriers to the construction of accessory dwelling units (ADUs).
+Under RCW 36.70A.130, jurisdictions must adopt local code amendments implementing these House Bills within six months of their next comprehensive plan update.
+For the City of Fircrest, that deadline is June 30, 2025.
+If the City does not adopt compliant development regulations by that date, the Tier 3 Cities Model Housing Ordinance, developed by the Washington State Department of Commerce (referred to hereafter as "Commerce") for cities under 25,000 in population, will automatically take effect.
+This would override the City's current development regulations within the relevant portions of FMC Title 22 (Land Development).